Battle of Plassey: Battle begins

 At 8:00, the French artillery at the larger tank fired the first shot, killing one and wounding another from the grenadier company of the 39th Regiment.
 At this signal, the rest of the Nawab's artillery started firing heavily and continuously.
 The advanced field pieces of the British opposed the French fire, while those with the battalion opposed the rest of the Nawab's artillery.
 Their shots did not serve to immobilize the artillery but hit the infantry and cavalry divisions.
 By 8:30, the British had lost 10 Europeans and 20 sepoys.
-Leaving the advanced artillery at the brick kilns, Clive ordered the army to retreat back to relative shelter of the grove.
+Leaving the advanced artillery at the brick kilns, Clive ordered the army to retreat to the relative shelter of the grove.
 The rate of casualties of the British dropped substantially due to the protection of the embankment.